frett27/Ada-Raft/README.md

 First Toy Implementation of the raft protocol,
 Only the first section is currently in progress.

+Disclamer :

+This project is NOT Working yet, and not fully qualified.
-This project is not usable in production, and implementation is in progress.
+This project is not currently usable in production, implementation is in progress.

 Messages are currently not sent using network, but with a message serialization on each Epoch (permitting to test more efficiently).
 A first architecture / implementation is done, may be changed in the future.

-Some documentation is available here: [doc](doc)
+Some documentation is available here, and will be improve with implementation: [doc](doc)

 1st goals :